ehtick/cgal-benchmarks-suite/README.md

 2. **Robustness Benchmark**:
   - Check exit codes and log results.
   - Store results in `Robustness/results/`.
-    - Each input file generates a corresponding `.log` file in the `results` directory.
+    - Each input file generates a corresponding results file in the `results` directory.
   - Log details in `Robustness/log/`.
 3. **Quality Benchmark**:
   - Measure quality metrics.
   - Store results in `Quality/results/`.
-    - Each input file generates a corresponding `.log` file in the `results` directory.
+    - Each input file generates a corresponding results file in the `results` directory.
   - Log details in `Quality/log/`.

 ## Script Parameters